appclacks/mirabelle/README.md

 # Mirabelle

-Mirabelle is a stream processing engine which can be used to aggregate events, metrics and logs.
+Mirabelle is a stream processing engine which can be used to aggregate events, metrics, logs and traces.

 Its powerful and extensible DSL allows you to define computations on a stream of data.
 Mirabelle offers natively a lot of functions (time windows, mathematical operations, transforming data, relabeling, etc.) which can be easily combined according to your needs.